All Voter ID Cards will be valid until December 2021

 - Deed Poll

 - School Record

-Any EOJ constituency office.
-There will also be temporary Voter ID Renewal Centres established across the island that you can visit.
+Any EOJ constituency office across the island that you can visit.

-- A listing of the EOJ offices (permanent and temporary) will be listed on the EOJ website and Social media platforms.
+- A listing of the all EOJ offices can be found on the ECJ website and Social media platforms.
 Visit www.ecj.com.jm and follow us at @ecjamaica.

 Yes, if you have your Voter ID card in your possession, please carry it to the renewal site.
 If not, still visit.